solliancenet/azure-machine-learning-service-labs/lab-6/databricks/README.md

-# Lab 5 - Deep Learning
+# Lab 6 - Model Deployment to IoT Edge

-In this lab you train deep learning models built with Keras and a Tensorflow backend that utilize GPUs with the Azure Machine Learning service.
+In this lab you deploy a trained model container to an IoT Edge device.

 ## Exercise 0 - Get the lab files
 If you have not cloned this repository to your working environment, do so now.
 All of the artifacts for this lab are located under `starter-artifacts/databricks`.